Nordgaren/DS2S-META/README.md

 **[Lord Radai](https://github.com/LordRadai)** Author of the CE table used for this tool and good mentor

 # Change Log
+### Beta 0.0.1

+* Items max quantity now looks at how many items are in your inventory

+* Individual speed factors

+* Search all now toggles filter

+* Misc cosmetic changes to positioning

 ### Beta 0.0.0.8

 * Revamped Bonfire tab code and look